MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 ---
-title: "Joseph Bologne Chevalier de Saint-Georges"
+title: "How to crochet a Joseph Bologne Chevalier de Saint-Georges amigurumi doll"
 date: 2022-11-10 09:45:06 -0500
 categories: crochet
 ---